Libo1023/PANTHER-Challenge/README.md

 - 24GB VRAM for ResEnc-L variant (optional)
 - 40GB VRAM for ResEnc-XL variant (optional)

-Note: During my experiments, I did not observe a significant performance boost by replacing ResEncM with the L or XL variant for neither task.
+Note: I did not observe explicit performance boost by replacing ResEncM with the L or XL variant for neither task.
 My interpretation is that the dataset size is relatively small so larger models tend to be underfit.

 ## Usage